Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

 Selected as the European Capital of Culture in 2023, Timisoara is also one of those Romanian cities that grew nicely in the past several years.

-Actually, I have to admit that some 10-15 years ago, Timisoara was one of my least favorite cities in Romania, as it was dirty, chaotic and unimpressive.
+I must say that 10-15 years ago, Timisoara was one of my least favorite cities, as it was dirty, poorly maintained, and seemingly dead.
 How much things have changed!

 3. Cluj Napoca